 2. Dry skin causes wrinkles.

 Wouldn’t it be great if a little moisturizer could keep lines at bay?
 Unfortunately, wrinkles form when collagen breaks down far below the surface of the skin (which is right where dry skin occurs).
 Moisturizers can improve the appearance of lines, though, by temporarily plumping the parched skin around them.
-Sun exposure is the number one cause of collagen degeneration, so if you want a moisturizer that offers good wrinkle protection, look for one with sunscreen and an anti-aging antioxidant like vitamin C.
+Sun exposure is the number one cause of collagen degeneration, so if you want a moisturizer that offers good wrinkle protection, look for one with sunscreen and an anti-aging antioxidants.